maximelenormand/Vessel-trip-from-path/ExtractTrips.md

 ## Description

-This script divides spatio-temporal vessels's trajectories into trips based on the following definition:
+This script divides spatio-temporal vessels's paths (i.e. collection of spatio-temporal positions sorted by time) into trips based on the following definition:

 "A trip is composed of at least three successive positions being farther than ***thd*** meters from the coast and separated by inverevent times lower than ***tht*** seconds."